So you’ve chosen to buy a wood pellet grill but aren’t sure which brand to get?

 These are sometimes referred to as “Copperhead Pellet Smokers.”

 The Pit Boss 5 series has 1,659 square inches of cooking surface and a massive 40lb hopper, which is more than adequate for most people.
-This cooking space is distributed among 5 racks, which may be adjusted based on what you’re cooking.
+This cooking space is distributed among 5 racks, which may be adjusted based on your cooking.

 If you’re cooking something huge, such as a turkey or brisket, you’ll need to remove a rack, which means you won’t have the entire 1659 square inches to work with.